thcollective/thc-deployment-tool/README.md

 * Sentry github actions and properties files (under development)
 * Cloud Run github actions

-### How To Run This Project (production)
+### How To Run This Project

 1. Download the latest binary package [here](https://github.com/thcollective/thc-deployment-tool/releases)

+2. Extract the folder, drag the file named `cli` to your root directory of your working project.

-2. Run `./main` on your working project root directory, start answering the prompt and then the spell shall be casted.
+3. Run `./cli` on your working project root directory, preferably run it on your `cli`, start answering the prompt and then the spell shall be casted.

+`NOTE (for maintainers):` The deployment and procedure notes are [here](https://github.com/thcollective/thc-deployment-tool/blob/main/PROCEDURE.md)

-## How To Run (development)
+## How To Run (in development mode)

 1. Install dependencies
 ```